What does this test offer?

 Does a ‘negative’ result mean that I am ‘totally’ cancer free?

-A negative result means that at the time of the test there were no detectable breast cancer cells circulating in your blood.
+A negative result means that at the time of the test there were no detectable cancer cells circulating in your blood.
 It does not mean that you will never develop cancer.
 It does not mean that you do not have any type of cancer not covered by the test.

 Are there any restrictions on who can take this test?